The People in Need Trust: 1992 event

 The 1992 event took place on Friday 8 May, broadcasting live on RTÉ One from 18:30 with the opening segment being presented by Gay Byrne, Gerry Ryan and Derek Davis.
 An RTÉ strike earlier in the year threatened cancellation of the event.

 1994 event

 The 1994 event took place on Friday 20 May, broadcasting live on RTÉ One from 18:30 with the opening segment being presented by Gay Byrne, charity work was carried out on both sides of the island of Ireland.
-The events included radio DJs, Des Cahill and Ian Dempsey bowling.
+The events included sports presenter Des Cahill and radio DJ Ian Dempsey bowling.
 Other entertainment on the night included a raffle and a Cadbury's Treasure Island Hunt, followed by an auction with Theresa Lowe and Derek Davis.
 The final total raised by the telethon, as reported at the end of the programme, was £3 million.

 1996 event

 The 1996 event took place on Friday 26 April, broadcasting live on RTÉ One from 18:30 with the opening segment being presented by Gay Byrne.
-Popular events singer Eleanor McEvoy in Dark Tights.
 Derek Davis and Mary Kennedy in Galway.
 Christy O'Connor Jnr playing golf interviewed by Gerry Ryan and Joe Duffy.